thelbouffi/github_search_challenge/readme.md

 ## Routes calls
 ### POST http://localhost:3001/api/search/
 - If we make a post request to the server, with new query that is not saved on redis it will trigger the call of the following controllers:
-- validateBody: calls ajv, validate the schema if it's correct, if yes it returns next(), to got to the next controller. and if any error is cateched then we stop the request and return the error
+- validateBody: calls ajv, validate the schema if it's correct, if yes it returns next(), to got to the next controller.
+And if any error is cateched then we stop the request and return the error
-- redisSearch: check if the request have been already made and still exist on the memory, if yes it responds the results to the user and finish the request, else it goes to the next middlware, and if any error hapend then we cached it and stop the request
+- redisSearch: check if the request have been already made and still exist on the cache memory, if yes it responds the results to the user and finish the request, else it goes to the next middlware, and if any error hapend then we cached it and stop the request
 - restSearch: it call octokit to make a restful call to github api then calls next if no error is catched
 - cacheSave: if the result obtained from github comes with status 200, the result is saved on redis memory, unless some unexpected error hapened then the error is catched
 - sendResults: finally we resond with the result that was obtained from github, unless some error hapend that will be also handled